-Where Is Amber Rose’s Boyfriend Val Chmerkovskiy?
+Where Is Amber Rose’s Boyfriend, Val Chmerkovskiy?
 Muva Shows Off Other Men On Instagram

 A photo posted by Amber Rose (@amberrose) on

-Amber and Val having been showing up pretty often on each other’s Instagram pages and up until recently, their makeout photos have been common on social media.
+Amber and Val have been showing up pretty often on each other’s Instagram pages, and up until recently, their makeout photos have been common on social media.
 Anyone who argues that should check out just how many PDA pictures are out there of Amber Rose and Val Chmerkovskiy making out in the few short months that they have been together.

 Do you think Amber Rose’s boyfriend Val Chmerkovskiy is the one for her?
 Tell us what you think of Amber and Val as a couple in the comments section below.